 The below image is a real-life quote of adding a new 240V outlet for an EV charger.
 As you can see, it can cost a pretty penny.
 This cost does not include the charger, which is another few hundred dollars.

-Furthermore, some electrical panels, such ones made by Zinsco or Federal Pacifica, are considered unsafe and are prone to fire hazards.
-Many electricians will not tough these panels and instead recommend to replace the thing entirely with a new, code-compliant panel.
+Furthermore, some electrical panels, such as ones made by Zinsco or Federal Pacifica, are considered unsafe and are prone to fire hazards.
+Many electricians will not tough these panels and instead recommend replacing the thing entirely with a new, code-compliant panel.

 See the table below for the average installation costs of a new electrical panel.